PubohH/2025-Summer-Erdos-Elo-Project/6_Match_Prediciton_Models/README.md

 Note that this is different from the next folder, in which specific scores of each match is predicted.
 Here we simply predict whether player1 wins or lose.

+##Features and Train-Test Split

+we use the data from 1_Match_Data/matches.csv